 Because there is so much information to absorb around the subject, it can lead to many investors to go by hearsay and listening to what their friends and family tell them.

-In the video below, Joe DiDomenico, Director of Retirement Services at Yieldstreet, debunks three of the most commonly held misconceptions about IRAs:
+In the video below, Joe DiDomenico, Founder of WealthFlex, debunks three of the most commonly held misconceptions about IRAs:

 It’s a myth that a Roth conversion will make sense for everyone.
 This isn’t always true.
 Everybody should do some calculations specific to their own situation, or work with a financial advisor or tax specialist to model it for you.
 Some of the variables to key in on are: